The Informal Economy as Scaling Substrate

 This publication's empirical base is East Africa - Kenya, Ethiopia, and Rwanda.
 West Africa, North Africa, and Southern Africa, where informality takes different and analytically important forms, remain uncharted at equivalent depth.

-Informal economies range from 20 to 25 percent of GDP in Mauritius, South Africa, and Namibia, to 50 to 65 percent in Tanzania and Nigeria, per the IMF's foundational sub-Saharan Africa informality study.
-Nigeria's informal economy at this scale is the economy - not a segment of it.
-Egypt's informal sector is structurally distinct from both.
+Informality varies more across African regions than most macro variables do.
+Informal economies range from 20 to 25 percent of GDP in Mauritius, South Africa, and Namibia, to 50 to 65 percent in Benin, Tanzania and Nigeria, per the IMF's foundational sub-Saharan Africa informality study.
+Nigeria's informal economy at this scale is not a segment of the economy.
+It is the economy.
+Egypt's informal sector - shaped by the legacy of subsidy-based industrial policy and decades of urban demographic pressure - is structurally distinct from both.
 The institutional logics, capital flows, and knowledge systems that characterise informality in Lagos, Accra, Casablanca, and Johannesburg are not the same as those in Nairobi, Addis Ababa, and Kigali.
 They have their own histories, their own community mechanisms, and their own formal-informal interfaces.

 What the informal economy means for the system

-The Capital Architecture Mismatch is most visible here: DFIs and international investors require formal legal status, audited accounts, and formal employment contracts as conditions of investment - precisely the characteristics that hybrid formal-informal ventures may not possess at the stage when capital access would be most transformative.
+The Capital Architecture Mismatch is most visible in the informal-economy interface.
+DFIs and international investors require formal legal status, audited accounts, formal employment contracts, ESG documentation, and reporting standards as conditions of investment - precisely the characteristics that hybrid formal-informal ventures may not possess at the stage when capital access would be most transformative.
+This is not an accidental feature of programme design.
+It is a structural feature of the institutional architecture donor capital itself sits within.

-The scaling implications of this substrate are that the evidence on which African business models demonstrate genuine durability consistently points back to ventures that have built with the informal economy's institutional logic rather than against it - and where the correction-period survivors are disproportionately those that treated informality as a design parameter rather than a constraint to be overcome.
+The implication for scaling-venture policy is that the informal economy is not a secondary segment requiring auxiliary support.
+It is the substrate on which the most durable African scaling ventures are actually built - and the most binding constraint on those ventures is not their informal embedding but the inability of the formal capital architecture to engage with what they actually are.
+The evidence on which African business models demonstrate genuine durability consistently points back to ventures that built with the informal economy's institutional logic rather than against it.
+The correction-period survivors are disproportionately those that treated informality as a design parameter rather than a constraint to be overcome.
+The capital architecture has not yet learned the lesson that its most successful investees have already taught it.